 General Staff Roles - Finance / Admin Section Finance / Admin Section Chief Time Unit Procurement Unit Compensation & Claims Unit Cost Unit The Finance / Administration Section Chief is The Time Unit is responsible for ensuring the All financial matters pertaining to vendor contracts.
 This unit oversees the completion of all forms required The Cost Unit provides all incident cost analysis.
 It responsible for managing all financial aspects of an accurate recording of daily personnel time, leases and fiscal agreements are managed by the by workers' compensation and local agencies.
-A file of ensures the proper identification of all equipment and compliance with specific agency time recording injuries and illnesses associated with the incident will incident.
-The Finance / Administration Section Procurement Unit.
-The unit is also responsible for personnel requiring payment; records all cost data;
+A file of ensures the proper identification of all equipment and a unit.

-□ Identify and confirm communication links.
+☐ Identify and confirm communication links.